InAppBlast/inappblast-ios/README.md

 		#define PUSHPANEL_TOKEN @"**your_project_token**"

+3. Add following frameworks to your project: AdSupport.framework, UIKit.framework, Foundation.framework.

-3. In all files where you want to use PushPanel, import it first by adding the following line to your code:
+4. In all files where you want to use PushPanel, import it first by adding the following line to your code:

 		#import <PushPanel/PushPanel.h>

-4. You can change PushPanel log level by calling setLogLevel: method.
+5. You can change PushPanel log level by calling setLogLevel: method.
 See PushPanel.h for more details.
 By default there is no logging.

 		[PushPanel setLogLevel:PushPanelLogLevelOnlyErrors];

-5. In your AppDelegate.m inside the method application:didFinishLaunchingWithOptions:launchOptions: add the following line:
+6. In your AppDelegate.m inside the method application:didFinishLaunchingWithOptions:launchOptions: add the following line:

 		[PushPanel initSharedInstanceWithToken:PUSHPANEL_TOKEN];

-6. To identify your user within PushPanel (either you use user authentication method or no authentication at all), put the following line where appropriate (as a way of "identifying" your user inside PushPanel object).
+7. To identify your user within PushPanel (either you use user authentication method or no authentication at all), put the following line where appropriate (as a way of "identifying" your user inside PushPanel object).

 		[[PushPanel sharedInstance] registerUser:**unique_id**];